dieterich-lab/scimodom/README.md

 ## General setup

+### Data import

-At launch time, the app uses tables defined in `SetupService` to populate the database.
-These tables **must** exist and be located under `IMPORT_PATH`.
+At launch time, the app uses files defined in `SetupService` to populate the database.
+These files **must** exist and be located under `IMPORT_PATH` (development) or `HOST_IMPORT_DIR` (production).
 By default, this path is located under _server/import_, and can be specified in the environment file.
-Once setup is complete, assembly and annotation files must be added.
 See [Flask CLI - Setup](https://dieterich-lab.github.io/scimodom/flask.html#setup) for details.

+### Assembly and annotation

+Assembly and annotation files must be added before any modification data can be uploaded to the database.
+See [Flask CLI - Setup](https://dieterich-lab.github.io/scimodom/flask.html#setup) for details.

+### Project and data management

-For project and data management, consult the **Documentation** tab on the Web-GUI, or [Flask CLI - Project and data management](https://dieterich-lab.github.io/scimodom/flask.html#project-and-data-management).
+Modification data is organised into projects and datasets, and must be formatted according to the [bedRMod specifications](https://dieterich-lab.github.io/scimodom/bedrmod.html).
+Consult the **Documentation** tab on the Web-GUI, or [Flask CLI - Project and data management](https://dieterich-lab.github.io/scimodom/flask.html#project-and-data-management) for details.

+### Dependencies

+Sci-ModoM depends on [Bedtools](https://bedtools.readthedocs.io/en/latest/) v2.31.0.
+There is nothing to do for production.
+The version is specified in the [Dockerfile](docker/app_container/Dockerfile).
+For development, it is recommended to use [pre-compiled binaries](https://bedtools.readthedocs.io/en/latest/content/installation.html#downloading-a-pre-compiled-binary) with the correct version number.

 ## Production setup